brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 The intention to treat population included 5513 participants across 22 randomized control trials.
 2687 were assigned to medical management, while 2826 were assigned to thrombectomy plus medical management.
-Each trial was assigned to one of K = 4 categories according to the type of stroke patients enrolled.
+Each trial was assigned to one of 4 categories according to the type of stroke patients enrolled.
 Category 1 (“large”) was anterior circulation strokes with a large core treated in an early time window.
 Category 2 (“small”) was anterior circulation strokes with small to medium sized